 Tucked away in a distant tower is yet another tribute to fantasy art.
 The tower’s spiral staircase is lined with pieces by Danish artist, Patrick James Woodroffe.
 In some ways it’s similar to the work of Brian Froud, an artist I’ve admired for years as a closet fantasy art fan.

-Once you’ve finished explored the castle’s many rooms and towers, make sure not to miss the gardens on the eastern side of the castle.
+Once you’ve finished exploring the castle’s many rooms and towers, make sure not to miss the gardens on the eastern side of the castle.
 Even on a gloomy day, the gardens are exquisite.

 On the way out, you can pop into a little church attached to the gardens by a large, covered wooden walkway.

 - If you’re a student, you can save 1.50 if you show your student id/card.
-They accepted my husband’s post doc id card from the University of Fribourg as student id.
-That’s almost enough for half a cup of coffee here!
+That’s almost enough for half a cup of coffee in Switzerland!